-Southern States' business strategy focuses on both organic growth and growth through acquisitions of financial institutions.
+Southern States' business strategy focuses on organic growth, including new hires and facilities, and growth through acquisitions of financial institutions.
+As a result of the COVID-19 pandemic, the market for acquisitions may be limited, and we may face increased difficulties pursuing growth through acquisitions.
 Southern States' pursuit of acquisitions may disrupt Southern States' business, and common stock that Southern States issues as merger consideration may dilute the book value or market value of your investment, especially since an acquisition frequently involves the payment of a premium over book and market values.
 In addition, Southern States may fail to realize some or all of the anticipated benefits of completed acquisitions.